 At the same time, it’s safe to say that most of its users are satisfied with the most popular features and are not fully aware of how to take advantage of everything that Google Workspace offers.
 They may use only default settings and basic features of Gmail, Google Docs, and Spreadsheets, schedule their hectic days on Google Calendar and maybe use Google Slides and Forms from time to time.

 However, the possibilities of Google Workspace are way more extensive, and we want to help you achieve the full potential of the software you use every day.
 That’s why we’ve gathered seven tips for using Google Workspace like a pro.

-1. Make the most out of Gmail
+1. Make the Most Out of Gmail

-Let’s start with Gmail, as on average, professionals spend ⅓ of their working time checking and replying to the email.
+Let’s start with Gmail, as on average, professionals spend ⅓ of their working time checking and replying to email.
 It’s rarely done in one go, but instead, we’re constantly interrupted by email notifications, which is quite detrimental to our productivity.

 Luckily, Gmail has gained popularity thanks to its intuitive and user-friendly interface, but it has some limitations, and there is always room for improvement.